Main menu

 Conclusion: Inconsistent research conclusions on the effects of violent videos games are due to differences in methodology.
 The majority of people who play violent video games show no changes in their level of anger.
 The assumption that video games cause violence has not been consistently demonstrated in scientific research.

-15) Evidence for publication bias in video game violence effects literature: A meta-
+15) Evidence for publication bias in video game violence effects literature: A meta-analytic review.
+Ferguson et al. (2007).

 Conclusion: There is a publication bias for experimental studies of aggressive behavior.
 The authors suggest that studies demonstrating that video games cause violence are more likely to be published.